LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: METHODOLOGY

 To implicitly build a semantic model of scenes, our semantic information is obtained from off-the-shelf semantic segmentation or panoptic segmentation algorithms.

 \begin{itemize} \item \textbf{Semantic Neural Fields (SNF)}.
-Following the method of geometry feature, each sampled point $x_i \in \mathbb{R}^3$ retrieve eight semantic feature vectors $F \in \mathbb{R}^{H_2}$, from eight corners of corresponding grids through hash table $B_2$ and obtain the $F_k$ of the point via executing tri-linear interpolation.
+To increase the robustness of SNF module, in the training stage, we uniformly sample the points along the LiDAR rays, but only the sampled points near the object surface are assigned with semantic labels, the sampled points falling in free space are skipped to obtain the semantic information.
+In the inferring stage, following the method of geometry feature, each sampled point $x_i \in \mathbb{R}^3$ retrieves eight semantic feature embeddings $F \in \mathbb{R}^{H_2}$, from eight corners of corresponding grids through hash table $B_2$ and obtains the $F_k$ of the point via executing tri-linear interpolation.
 The procedure is repeated to three last level of octree to generate $F_2$, $F_1$ and $F_0$.
-The concatenated semantic feature vector, $F_S = F_2 + F_1 +F_0$, are fed into MLP2 with $P$ hidden layers to predict a semantic label.
-Both MLP parameters and feature vectors are optimized through the self-supervised training, our supervision signal is obtained from LiDAR-based semantic segmentation algorithm RangeNet++ \cite{milioto2019rangenet++}.
-Relied on the feature vector interpolation and MLPs regression, the SNF is established.
+The concatenated semantic feature embedding, $F_S = F_2 + F_1 +F_0$, is fed into MLP $f_\nu$ with $P$ hidden layers to predict a semantic label.
+Both MLP parameters and embeddings are optimized through the self-supervised training, our supervision signal is obtained from LiDAR-based semantic segmentation algorithm RangeNet++ \cite{milioto2019rangenet++}.
+Relied on the feature embedding interpolation and MLPs regression, the SNF is established.
 The SNF regression method is faster than nearest searching which is shown in Fig. \ref{fig:ente}.

 \item \textbf{Panoptic Neural Fields (PNF)}.
 We extend above semantic paradigm to panoptic segmentation.
-Here, the panoptic feature vector $F$ not only implicitly contains the category label of things and stuff, but also includes instance IDs of the thing classes.
-The length of feature vector $F$ is $H_2$, we then define a ratio $\sigma$ to split the $F$, a part of the feature vector with length $\sigma H_2$ stores semantic label, the other part of feature vector with length $(1 - \sigma) H_2$ represents the instance IDs of the thing.
+Here, the panoptic feature embedding $F$ not only implicitly contains the category label of things and stuff, but also includes instance IDs of the thing classes.
+The length of feature embedding $F$ is $H_2$, we then define a ratio $\sigma$ to split the $F$, a part of the feature embedding with length $\sigma H_2$ stores semantic label, the other part of feature embedding with length $(1 - \sigma) H_2$ represents the instance IDs of the thing.
 The consistent instance ID is obtained from off-the-shelf video panoptic segmentation algorithms.
-After we concatenate the sum-up feature vector $F_S$, $F_S$ is also split into two parts by following ratio $\sigma$.
-Next, we respectively feed the two uneven parts of feature vectors into two separate MLPs, to regress final panoptic labels.
+After we concatenate the sum-up feature embedding $F_S$, $F_S$ is also split into two parts by following ratio $\sigma$.
+Next, we respectively feed the two uneven parts of feature embeddings into two separate MLPs, to regress final panoptic labels.

 \end{itemize}